RaphGL/Tuckr/README.md

     └── zsh
 ```

-Inside of these program directories the structure is exactly the same as what your $HOME looks like.
+Inside of these group directories the structure is exactly the same as what your $HOME looks like.

 ```sh
 Configs